little9/freespace/README.md

 ```

-This will return a hash with the amount of freespace and unit:
+This will return a hash with the amount of freespace and the unit being used:

 ```ruby